Lake Ridge, Virginia

 Teaches Scouting skills regarding First Aid; carrying and using woods tools; carry matches and build campfires.

-- Coordinates with QM to make sure Troop equipment (fire-related, knives, axes, saws) is properly cared & stored.
+Coordinates with QM to make sure Troop equipment (fire-related, knives, axes, saws) is properly cared for & stored.

 Same as Troop Quartermaster, but at Patrol level.
 Normally rotates by activity and is responsible for clean-up and turn-in to the Troop QM, as appropriate, for storage by the Troop.